vivliostyle/vivliostyle.org/_posts/2023-04-22-intro-new-themes.md

 ## Create your own theme

-The [create-vivliostyle-theme](https://github.com/vivliostyle/themes/tree/main/packages/create-vivliostyle-theme) template generator is now compatible with the new Vivliostyle Theme.
+The [create-vivliostyle-theme](https://github.com/vivliostyle/themes/tree/main/packages/create-vivliostyle-theme) template generator is now compatible with the new Vivliostyle Themes.
 To generate a template, run the following command.

 ```
 npm create vivliostyle-theme@beta <your-theme-name>
 ```

 The template does not include a SASS file, but has a simple structure with only `theme.css`.
-When you've finished your Vivliostyle Theme, consider publishing it as an npm package!
+When you've finished your theme, consider publishing it as an npm package!

 ## Conclusion

-The new Vivliostyle Theme, powered by CSS variables, has been introduced.
+The new Vivliostyle Themes, powered by CSS variables, has been introduced.
 We will release it as an official version after we receive feedback.
 If you have any suggestions, [please submit an issue at vivliostyle/themes.](https://github.com/vivliostyle/themes/issues/new)